 Ever since its redesign in 2018, the MacBook Air has only been available in a 13-inch size.
-That’s no different with Apple’s 2020 update, which utilizes the same exterior chassis as the previous model.
+That’s no different with Apple’s M1 MacBook Air, which uses the same exterior chassis as the previous model.
 It’s got the same 2,560 x 1,600 resolution (227 ppi), the same 16:10 aspect ratio, and the same thin (but not ultra-slim) bezels.
 Its Retina display also features True Tone, which dynamically adjusts the white balance to match the ambient light.

 The iPad Pro’s display is a little different.
 There are two sizes of iPad Pro to choose from — 11 inches and 12.9 inches — with the former having a 2,388 x 1,668 resolution and the latter coming with a 2,732 x 2,048 resolution.
-Both have a 264 ppi pixel density, which should make them a little sharper than the MacBook Air, despite having similar screen sizes.
+The 11-inch iPad Pro has a 264 ppi pixel density, which should make it a little sharper than the MacBook Air, despite having similar screen sizes.

-The iPad Pro also comes with True Tone and has an edge in that its dynamic refresh rate goes all the way up to 120Hz, giving it beautifully smooth scrolling and animations.
+Both the 11-inch and 12.9-inch iPad Pros come with True Tone and have an edge in that their dynamic refresh rate goes all the way up to 120Hz, giving them beautifully smooth scrolling and animations.
 The MacBook Air is still locked at 60Hz.

-As we mentioned earlier, both the MacBook Air and the iPad Pro now come with Magic Keyboards.
+Both the MacBook Air and the iPad Pro now come with Magic Keyboards.
 In both cases, that’s a vast improvement over what was on offer before.
-Previous models of the MacBook Air were stuck with the shallow, failure-prone butterfly keyboard, while the keys on the iPad Pro’s keyboard case were soft, mushy and unsatisfying.
-For both devices, this will be a major upgrade.
+Previous models of the MacBook Air were stuck with the shallow, failure-prone butterfly keyboard, while the keys on the iPad Pro’s keyboard case were soft, mushy, and unsatisfying.
+For both devices, this is a major upgrade.